mgmediaweb/js-capstone-project/README.md

 # Project Name

-> Capstone Project - Interbike 2022.
+> ##### Capstone Project - Interbike 2022.
 > ##### Website project for a bicycle exhibition, where great design and good development practices were used.
+> ##### In this project the SASS stylos processor was used, where the entire design of the website for mobile and desktop was configured.
+Using external JSON files to provide the dynamic information.

 ## Built With